Analytical Potentials for Flat Galaxies with Spheroidal Halos: Introduction

 Based on these works, in \citet{GPR} were obtained some thin disc models in which the circular velocities were adjusted to very accurately fit the observed rotation curves of four spiral galaxies of the Ursa Major cluster, galaxies NGC3877, NGC3917, NGC3949 and NGC4010.
-These models presented well behaved surface densities and the obtained values for the corresponding total mass it agrees with the expected order of magnitude.
+These models presented well-behaved surface densities and the obtained values for the corresponding total mass agree with the expected order of magnitude.
 However, the models presented a central region with strong instability to small vertical perturbations.
 Now, this result was expected as a consequence of the fact that the models only consider the thin galactic disc.
-Therefore, more realistic models must be considered that include the non-thin character of the galactic disc or the mass contribution of the spheroidal halo.
+Therefore, more realistic models must be considered including the non-thin character of the galactic disc or the mass contribution of the spheroidal halo.

 In agreement with the above considerations, in this paper we will consider a family of models obtained by expressing the gravitational potential as the superposition of a potential generated by the thin galactic disc and a potential generated by the spheroidal halo, in such a way that the model implies a linear relationship between the masses of the thin disc and the spheroidal halo.
 By adjusting the corresponding expression for the circular velocity to the observed data of the rotation curve of some specific galaxies, some particular models will be analysed.
 Then, from the corresponding expressions for the disc surface density and the density of the halo, estimate values for the total mass of the disc and the total mass of the halo will be obtained.
 The paper is organised as follows.
-First, in Section 2, we present the thin disc plus halo model.
-Then, in Section 3, we obtain the corresponding expressions for particular models and, in Section 4, the models are fitted to data of the observed rotation curve of some galaxies of the Ursa Mayor Cluster, as reported in \citet{VS}.
-Finally, in Section 5, we discuss the obtained results.
+First we present the thin disc plus halo model.
+Then, we obtain the corresponding expressions for particular models, and then the models are fitted to data of the observed rotation curve of some galaxies of the Ursa Mayor Cluster, as reported in \citet{VS}.
+Finally, we discuss the obtained results.

-\section{The thin disc plus halo model}
+\section{The Thin Disc Plus Halo Model}

 In order to obtain galaxy models consisting of a thin galactic disc and a spheroidal halo, we begin considering an axially symmetric gravitational potential $\Phi = \Phi(R,z)$, where $(R,\varphi,z)$ are the usual cylindrical coordinates.
 Also, besides the axial symmetry, we suppose that the potential has symmetry of reflection with respect to the plane $z = 0$,